 A Message from the President: Black Lives Matter

-A message from South Seattle College President Rosie Rimando-Chareunsap.
+Additionally, below is a message from South Seattle College President Rosie Rimando-Chareunsap.
 Please note, this message was originally emailed to all students on Friday, May 29, 2020.

 I want to offer the warning that this message is going to mention recent crimes against the African American community.